ONElua/AdrenalineBubbleManager/README.md

 ### Changelog 4.01 ###
 - Support to load your own font.ttf (Must be placed in ux0:data/ABM/font.ttf).<br>
-- Now you can translate ABM, you have to translate only the texts in quotation marks of the "system/lang.lua" script found in ABM<br>
-- and place the translation in ux0:data/ABM/lang.lua).<br>
+- Now you can translate ABM, you have to translate only the texts in quotation marks of the "system/lang.lua" script found in ABM and place the translation in ux0:data/ABM/lang.lua).<br>
 - Now change the background color of each bubble is individual (Press left/right to change the color).<br>

 ### Changelog 4.00 ###